Aug 18, 2026

 FAQ

-Can I take two different brands of probiotics at the same time?
+Is it safe to take two different brands of probiotics at once?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.